-The Applied Medical Sciences program is a one-year course for juniors and seniors interested in pursuing a career in health care.
+The Applied Medical Sciences program is a two-year course for juniors and seniors interested in pursuing a career in health care.

 The AMS program provides core skills and knowledge necessary for entry-level employment in the healthcare field.

 During the course, students are introduced to anatomy and physiology, medical vocabulary, and nursing fundamentals.
-Students earn their Healthcare Provider CPR and First Aid cards through the American Heart Association as well as a Certificate of Completion for Applied Medical Sciences program.
-Students, who qualify, may apply to take the Washington State Nursing Assistant Certification examination.
+Students earn their Healthcare Provider CPR and First Aid cards through the American Heart Association and Certification for the 7 hr.
+WA State Blood-borne Pathogen training as well as a Certificate of Completion for Applied Medical Sciences program.
+Students who qualify may apply to take the Washington State Nursing Assistant Certification examination.

 Students completing the course and earning a grade of “B” or higher in related course areas, are eligible for credits from local community colleges.